-Cavtat can be visited all year round but in the months of June, July and August are prime season in terms of services.
+Cavtat can be visited all year round but the months of June, July, and August are prime season in terms of services.
 I visited at the end of May and most businesses were open (but still too cold to swim).

-Hope my guide on the best things to do in Cavtat inspire you to visit this beautiful town on the Croatian coast!
+Hope my guide on the best things to do in Cavtat inspires you to visit this beautiful town on the Croatian coast!

 Have you visited Cavtat?
 What are your recommendations?